FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/02-manage_files_and_folders/_index.md

     Press **Ctrl** or **Shift** on your keyboard and with your mouse left-click to select multiple files.
 3. Click **Open**: your file(s) gets uploaded to the chosen folder.

 You can track the status of the files in the *Uploads* pane.
-For information on how to manage and monitor file uploads, see <a href="022-managing_uploads" class="MCXref xref">Manage uploads</a>.
+For information on how to manage and monitor file uploads, see [Manage uploads](022-managing_uploads).

 <span id="View"></span>